SAFE DISCLOSURE OF COMPLAINTS RELATED TO STAFF INCLUDING MANAGEMENT

 - The Complainant, that an inquiry into the complaint will be conducted.

 9.2.
-After an initial review of the Complaint and conversation with the Respondent, the Superintendent will determine the nature of the inquiry that will be conducted, and may determine that the inquiry will be conducted through a process internal to the District, or through the services of an inquirer not connected to the District. - The decision of the Superintendent as to the nature of the inquiry will be communicated to the Respondent against whom the complaint has been made.
+After an initial review of the Complaint and conversation with the Respondent, the Superintendent will determine the nature of the inquiry that will be conducted, and may determine that the inquiry will be conducted through a process internal to the District, or through the services of an inquirer not connected to the District.

 - The Superintendent will ensure that the inquiry is conducted as expeditiously and thoroughly as possible, given the particular nature of the complaint.